thecodecousins/thecodecousins/content/posts/pandoc/pandoc.md

 **Code explaination**

-- The first line adds a section tittle.
-This is not part of the slide, but can be used to generate table of contents, and in slide navigation.
+- The first line adds a section title.
+This is not part of the slide, but can be used to generate table of contents, and in-slide navigation.
 - The second line creates a new slide with the slide tittle.
-- To create a `itemize` as LaTeX, we can you the same method in markdown.
+- To create a `itemize` as LaTeX, we can use the same method in markdown.
 - Also we can use the same method in markdow to create a figure, table inside a slide.

 **Result**